pavanskipo/Heart-Disease-Project/README.md

 ## Predicting Heart Disease using Machine Learning

-This notebook uses various python machine learning tools to build a model that predicts the susceptibility of a person having a heart disease using thier medical records as reference
+This notebook uses various python machine learning tools to build a model that predicts the susceptibility of a person having a heart disease using their medical records as reference

 The framework we've used:
 1. Problem Definition